somethingsimade/CurrentAngleV2/README.md

 IT DOESNT RUN ON ITS OWN, please put the script in "-- u paste the script here for now, theres no loadstring httpget for now." (replace it) not placeholder anymore: it is open now due to the oxide server release, no blaming on them.

+also this was made like a week ago (as the time of writing, check commits)

 # httpget
 ```lua
 -- SETTINGS --